ljl-covid/links/README.md

 * [Ontario's COVID-19 Technical Briefing](http://s3.documentcloud.org/documents/6824779/COVID-19-Technical-Briefing-Friday-April-4-2020.pdf)
 * [Modelling the COVID-19 epidemic and implementation of population-wide interventions in Italy](https://www.nature.com/articles/s41591-020-0883-7), published on Nature
 * [COVID-19 Daily Epidemic Forecasting](https://renkulab.shinyapps.io/COVID-19-Epidemic-Forecasting/) by the Institute of Global Health, Faculty of Medicine, University of Geneva and the Swiss Data Science Center, ETH Zürich-EPFL
+* [Covasim](https://covasim.idmod.org/) is available from the [Institute for Disease Modeling's COVID InfoHub](https://covid.idmod.org) as a stochastic agent-based simulator for COVID-19 epidemic analyses, described in [its paper](https://www.medrxiv.org/content/10.1101/2020.05.10.20097469v1)

 ## Masks